 by Jason Wasserman MD PhD FRCPC

 Widely invasive Hurthle cell carcinoma is a type of thyroid cancer.
 The tumour is called “widely invasive” because groups of cancer cells are found throughout the normal thyroid gland.
+Another name for this type of cancer is widely invasive oncocytic carcinoma.

 The diagnosis of widely invasive Hurthle cell carcinoma can only be made after the entire tumour is removed and sent to a pathologist for examination.
 This usually involves surgically removing one lobe of the thyroid gland although sometimes the entire thyroid gland is removed.
 The diagnosis cannot be made after a less invasive procedure called a fine needle aspiration biopsy (FNAB).

 When examined under the microscope the tumour is made up of large pink cells that pathologists call Hurthle cells.
 This name is technically a misnomer as these were not the original “Hurthle cells” described by Karl Hurthle.
-The cells we today call Hurthle cells appear pink because the cytoplasm (body of the cell) is full of a cellular part called mitochondria.
+The cells we today call Hurthle cells look pink because the cytoplasm (body of the cell) is full of a cellular part called mitochondria.
 Hurthle cells also have a large round nucleus (the part of the cell that holds the genetic material) and a prominent central nucleolus (a clump of genetic material in the middle of the nucleus).
 The Hurthle cells can connect together to form small round structures called follicles or they may be in large groups that pathologists describe as a ‘solid pattern’.

 Hurthle cell carcinoma is called “widely invasive” when the cancer cells have spread throughout the normal thyroid gland.
 In contrast, the cancer cells in a related type of cancer called minimally invasive Hurthle cell carcinoma are mostly separated from the normal thyroid gland by a thin layer of tissue called a tumour capsule.